doodelidodo/td-project9-rest-api-sql/README.md

 ### To start the app
 - navigate to the app folder
 - npm install
+- Create the database using npm run seed
 - npm start

 ### To test the app